MahAbram/prompt-engineering-playbook/docs/index.md

       link: https://github.com/MahAbram/prompt-engineering-playbook

 features:
-  - title: Fix this
+  - title: Architectural Frameworks
-    details: No Python, no jargon.
-Written for HR leads, analysts, ops managers, and marketers.
+    details: Go beyond basic chat with CRAFT, COSTAR, and RISEN — structurally sound prompts that work every time.
-  - title: Later
+  - title: Logic & Reasoning Control
-    details: A repeatable methodology — Context, Clarity, Constraint, Content — for boardroom-ready results.
+    details: Use Chain-of-Thought, Few-Shot, and advanced reasoning to cut hallucinations and force reliable output.
-  - title: The Multi-Model Strategy
+  - title: Tool-Specific Mastery
-    details: Compare ChatGPT, Claude, Gemini, and Copilot against your own real work.
+    details: Engineer for the quirks of Claude, ChatGPT, Gemini, and Copilot to get the best from each platform.
 ---